renemeza/github-deployer/README.md

 > The target repository

 `-e`, `--env`
 > Name for the target deployment environment.
-Defaults to 'dev' environment
+Defaults to `dev` environment

 `-f`, `--ref`
 > The ref to deploy.
 This can be a branch, tag or SHA.
-Defaults to 'master' branch
+Defaults to `master` branch

 `-t`, `--token`
-> The Github authentication token, if not provided the token will be taken from 'GITHUB_TOKEN' env variable
+> The Github authentication token, if not provided the token will be taken from `GITHUB_TOKEN` env variable

+`-p`, `--payload`
+> The payload json object to send to the deployment webhook

+`--task`
+> The task to execute.
+Defaults to `deploy`

 ## Installation